rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 None of your keystrokes reach the jump host.
 The only thing the jump host can see is an encrypted data stream between your client and the destination server.

+!!! note
+   Keep in mind that if the jump box is down you will not be able to log into the network devices.
+If you use `ssh -v` you will see these messages:

+   debug1: Reading configuration data /Users/mhubbard/.ssh/config
+   debug1: /Users/mhubbard/.ssh/config line 4: Skipping Host block because of negated match for 192.168.10.223
+   debug1: /Users/mhubbard/.ssh/config line 18: Applying options for *

+   You can comment out the ProxyJump 192.168.10.223 line in the configuration with a # symbol

 ### References Wild Cards

 [SSH config wildcard on expanded Hostname](https://superuser.com/questions/469329/ssh-config-wildcard-on-expanded-hostname)